Non-Standard Choice in Matching Markets

+We consider a standard many-to-one admissions problem that consists of individuals and institutions.
+In contrast to the classical setup, where individuals have preferences over potential assignments, we equip the individuals in our model with choice functions.
+This enables us to move beyond the assumption that an individual's choices are rationalizable by an underlying preference relation.

+To extend the classical conditions of stability, efficiency, and incentive compatibility to our setting where individuals have choice functions, we need to establish clear criteria for what is unacceptable and what is preferred.
+An individual finds an assignment \textit{unacceptable} if it is not chosen from the singleton set containing it.
+An individual \textit{prefers} an institution over her assignment if it chooses that institution over her assignment in a pairwise comparison.
+Thus, selections made from both singleton and binary menus constitute significant choices.

+A matching is \textit{(pairwise) stable} if no individual is assigned an unacceptable institution, no institution is assigned an unacceptable individual, and no individual-institution pair (who are originally not matched with each other) prefer being matched with each other compared to their current assignments.
+A matching is considered \textit{Pareto dominated} by another if no individual prefers their assignment in the former matching over the latter, and at least one individual prefers her assignment in the latter matching over the former.
+An \textit{incentive compatible mechanism} ensures that no individual can attain a preferred assignment by misreporting her choices.

-Without any sophistication in choice behavior, stable matchings may not exist. \Cref{section: Stability} provides two necessary and sufficient conditions on individuals' choice behavior for the existence of stable matchings (\Cref{Stability_MainThm}).
+Without any sophistication in choice behavior, stable matchings may not exist.
+We provide two necessary and sufficient conditions on individuals' choice behavior for the existence of stable matchings (\Cref{Stability_MainThm}).
 The first condition, \textit{weak acyclicity}, rules out the presence of strict cycles in choices for any sequence of binary menus.
 The second condition, \textit{acceptable-consistency}, requires that an unacceptable assignment is not chosen over an acceptable assignment when offered as a pair.
-In \Cref{subsection: StabilitySC} we illustrate how these conditions differ from the ones that standard choice behavior requires.

-In \Cref{PlottAdjusted}, we present a novel characterization of individuals' ability to strictly order (rank) alternatives in terms of \cite{plott1973path}'s \textit{path independence}.\footnote{Path independent choice rules have been studied in the context of matching markets with contracts in \cite{chambers2017choice}.} Path independence requires that if a menu of institutions is segmented arbitrarily, choice from the menu consisting of only the chosen assignments from each segment, must be the same as the choice made from the unsegmented menu.
-The purpose of \Cref{PlottAdjusted} is twofold.
-First, it connects our model to the standard model in matching theory with (strict) preferences over potential assignments.
-Second, it helps contrast the requirements of standard choice behavior with the two conditions we have identified in \Cref{Stability_MainThm}.
-In \Cref{PlottImpliesWAAC} we show that path independence demands more sophistication in choice behavior than required for the existence of stable matchings.
+We construct a deferred acceptance style algorithm that always yields a stable matching for weakly acyclic and acceptable-consistent choice functions.